 Altria (MO) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the owner of Philip Morris USA, the nation's largest cigarette maker had lost 4.24% over the past month.
-This has lagged the Consumer Staples sector's gain of 1.12% and the S&P 500's gain of 2.11% in that time.
+Coming into today, shares of the owner of Philip Morris USA, the nation's largest cigarette maker had lost 4.19% in the past month.
+In that same time, the Consumer Staples sector lost 0.04%, while the S&P 500 gained 1.35%.

-Investors will be hoping for strength from MO as it approaches its next earnings release, which is expected to be July 29, 2021.
-On that day, MO is projected to report earnings of $1.17 per share, which would represent year-over-year growth of 7.34%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.4 billion, up 6.58% from the prior-year quarter.
+Wall Street will be looking for positivity from MO as it approaches its next earnings report date.
+This is expected to be July 29, 2021.
+The company is expected to report EPS of $1.17, up 7.34% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.4 billion, up 6.58% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.57 per share and revenue of $21.4 billion, which would represent changes of +4.82% and +2.67%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.57 per share and revenue of $21.4 billion.
+These totals would mark changes of +4.82% and +2.67%, respectively, from last year.

-Any recent changes to analyst estimates for MO should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for MO.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 0.32% lower within the past month.
 MO is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that MO has a Forward P/E ratio of 10.51 right now.
-This represents a discount compared to its industry's average Forward P/E of 11.67.
+Looking at its valuation, MO is holding a Forward P/E ratio of 10.36.
+For comparison, its industry has an average Forward P/E of 11.7, which means MO is trading at a discount to the group.

-We can also see that MO currently has a PEG ratio of 2.63.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-MO's industry had an average PEG ratio of 2.06 as of yesterday's close.
+Investors should also note that MO has a PEG ratio of 2.59 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Tobacco was holding an average PEG ratio of 2.04 at yesterday's closing price.

 To follow MO in the coming trading sessions, be sure to utilize Zacks.com.